Amazon to bring 1-day delivery to Prime members

 NEW YORK (AP) — Two-day delivery is going out of style.

-Amazon, which hooked shoppers on getting just about anything delivered in two days, announced Thursday that it will soon promise one-day delivery for its U.S. Prime members on most items.
+Amazon, which hooked shoppers on getting just about anything shipped in two days, said this week that it will soon promise one-day delivery for its U.S. Prime members on most items.

 "It is a smart change, but it is also one that is becoming increasingly necessary," said Neil Saunders, managing director at GlobalData Retail.
 "Other retailers have really upped their game in terms of delivery."